 - Radish Sprouts provide relief to those who are suffering from jaundice by eliminating excess bilirubin from the blood.

-- Radish Sprouts also help to reduce the pain associated with constipation.
+- These Sprouts also help to reduce the pain associated with constipation.

 - Radish Sprouts have a special role to play on women’s health as they relieve hot flushes and other menopause-related symptoms.